 If you have a low storage capacity then keeping to one breast is potentially denying your baby half his milk or more.
 Your baby may need the “hindmilk” from both breasts.

 Increasing milk supply

-If your baby falls asleep after less than ten or twenty minutes into a feed, breast compressions can get him to start sucking again by simulating another let down of milk.
+If your baby falls asleep after less than ten or twenty minutes into a feed, breast compressions (gently compressing and releasing the breast during a feed) can get him to start sucking again by simulating another let-down of milk.
 By offering the other breast when the first is finished, and repeating breast compressions if needed, your baby will get the correct balance of foremilk and hindmilk automatically.
 Using both breasts when needed (and sometimes three or four!) will drive up and maintain your supply.